James H. Howard

 Permission came the following month when, over the objections of his military commanders, President Roosevelt embraced the unorthodox idea of sending former U.S. military pilots to defend China.
 Most accounts of the A.V.G. allude to an April 15 secret Executive Order issued by the President, though no evidence has since emerged that indeed such a published document existed.
 It is far more likely that this was an informal Presidential action, authorizing the clandestine recruitment of pilots and ground crews from the ranks of U.S. Army, Navy, and Marine Corps Aviation, each of whom would voluntarily resign from their respective branches of the U.S. Military and sign a one-year contract of service in China.
 The Central Aircraft Manufacturing Company (CAMCO) based in Lowing was designated as China's agent in the process of both deliveries of the 100 P-40s and in recruiting 100 American pilots and 200 ground-crewman to man and maintain them.
 William Pawley, son of a rich American family and part-owner in CAMCO, set up an office in New York to coordinate everything from recruitment to issuing contracts.

-Initially, Claire Chennault personally began the recruitment effort, visiting Army air fields and Naval training stations in May and June.
+Initially, Claire Chennault personally began the recruitment effort, visiting Army airfields and Naval training stations in May and June.
 Similar secret efforts had been initiated the previous year by the Knight Commission in clandestine efforts to recruit American airmen for service in the RAF and RCAF, but Chennault's efforts were quite different.
 Service in the RAF/RCAF offered would-be airmen who had washed out of pilot training in the United States, or who had been rejected for minor medical conditions or lack of the requisite college education, a second chance to fly.
 Claire Chennault's A.V.G. would be facing the large and combat-experienced pilots of the Japanese air force with a meager force of 100 obsolete fighters.
 Chennault would accept only pilots between the ages of 22 to 28, pilots with a minimum of 2-years of U.S. Army or Navy aviation training and experience, and men who had adapted themselves to the process of military discipline and personal leadership.
 He wanted adventurers but not renegades; he looked for men who were in sense soldiers of fortune, but who were motivated by more than money.
 (The men enlisted for service in Europe by the Knight Commission received the same salary as their RAF/RCAF counterparts.
 The unique nature of CAMCO's contract offered pilots of the A.V.G. a $600 - $750 per month salary, and salaries for ground crews, though less, were still considerable.)

 In his spiel to prospective recruits, Claire Chennault pulled no punches, nor did he hide the details.
 The CAMCO contracts would list all volunteers as civilians employed to serve in China as instructors, or in Lowing's CAMCO factory in the manufacture, repair, and operation of airplanes.
-They would travel to China on Dutch ships under visas listing them as anything other than what they would truly were--hand-picked fighter pilots from the United States of America.
+They would travel to China on Dutch ships under visas listing them as anything other than what they would truly be--hand-picked fighter pilots from the United States of America.
 He also did not hide from them the fact that they would be outnumbered, out-gunned, and facing a formidable veteran enemy air force.
-He talked of the plight of the Chinese people, shared the history and importance of the Burma road, and insured would-be volunteers that in helping China they would be indirectly serving in the best interests of their own country.
-Upon completion of an A.V.G. volunteer's contract the volunteers would be authorized under Roosevelt's secret Executive Order to return to their branch of service without loss of rank.
+He talked of the plight of the Chinese people, shared the history and importance of the Burma Road, and insured would-be volunteers that in helping China they would be indirectly serving in the best interests of their own country.
+Upon completion of an A.V.G. volunteer's contract, the volunteers would be authorized under Roosevelt's secret Executive Order to return to their branch of service without loss of rank.
 In the event the United States entered the war, A.V.G. personnel would be entitled to terminate their contract and return to the service of their own country.

 After initiating this recruitment process, Chennault went back to China in the late Spring, leaving the task of continuing the interview and selection process of experienced aviators he trusted.
 Thus, it was that Commander Rutledge Irvine found himself in San Diego accepting a completed application from Navy Ensign James H. Howard.